Academic Integrity

 If appealing the finding, the student must follow the appeal process of the school that determined there was a violation of academic integrity.
 If appealing the sanction, the student must follow the appeal process of the school that applied the sanction.

-Appeals to The Graduate School will be reviewed by an ad hoc faculty committee with whom the student may meet, in person, if requested.
+Appeals to The Graduate School will be reviewed by an ad hoc faculty committee with whom the student may meet, if requested.
 The intent of The Graduate School’s appeals process may be to reassess whether academic misconduct occurred and/or whether the sanction was commensurate with the finding.
 Generally, implementation of sanctions will be suspended until all appeals made by the student have been exhausted.
 If no appeal is filed within ten business days of the initial notification, the decision shall become final and will be implemented at the conclusion of the appeal period.

 Following its review and meeting, The Graduate School’s ad hoc faculty appeal committee may sustain or reverse the finding of the Associate Dean for Graduate Student and Postdoctoral Programs and may, if finding of a violation stands, sustain or modify the sanction(s).
 The student will be informed of the committee’s decision in writing.